mathcaapp/docs/README.md

 ## About MathCA

 MathCA, short for "Math Cooking Assistant," is a versatile app designed to elevate your mathematics cooking experience.
-Whether you're a seasoned chef or just starting your culinary journey, MathCA offers a range of features and resources to make your time in the kitchen more enjoyable and rewarding.
+Whether you're a seasoned chef or just starting your culinary journey, MathCA offers a range of features and resources to make your time cooking mathematics more enjoyable and rewarding.

 ## Accessing the Documentation